filhoDaMain/pokytos/Documentation/01_initial_setup/initial_setup.md

 - Which branches or fixed-commit hashes to checkout;
 - Where to clone each git repo.

-We use these Manifest files with [repo](https://gerrit.googlesource.com/git-repo), a tool developed by Google manage projects consisting of multiple git repositories.
+We use these Manifest files with [repo](https://gerrit.googlesource.com/git-repo), a tool developed by Google to manage projects consisting of multiple git repositories.

 ### Install repo tool
 > [!TIP]